romeovs/nts-desktop/README.md

 - You can refresh the app with `⌘R`
 - `ctrl + N` will open NTS Desktop
 - Pressing `T` when the window is open will open the tracklist
+- Pressing `C` when the window is open will open the chat window for that channel
 - Pressing `1` or `2` when the window is open will start playing the corresponding channel
 - Pressing `-` and `+` will control the volume of the player